riferrei/pacman-with-elasticsearch/README.md

 9. Click on the button `Create deployment` on the bottom of the page.
 10. Take note of the `elastic` deployment credentials.
 You'll need it later.

 If you are new to Elastic Cloud and unsure about how to follow these steps don't worry.
-Follow the video 🎥 below shows step-by-step how it is done.
+Follow the video 🎥 below that shows step-by-step how it is done.

 <center>
    <a href="https://www.youtube.com/watch?v=mr-1DwMAPyQ">